-Last winter a rock fall took place from the cliffs above Bedruthan beach.
+A rock fall took place from the cliffs above Bedruthan beach in December 2019.
 Fortunately, the cliff stairs were closed to visitors when this happened.
-Following the rock fall there is suspected damage to the lower section of the steps as well as the protective netting and pinning on the cliff faces, which are an integral part of the safety infrastructure.
+Following the rock fall there is damage to the lower section of the steps as well as the protective netting and pinning on the cliff faces, which are an integral part of the safety infrastructure.

-The report recommended further geotechnical assessment be undertaken; including ground investigations, geotechnical data collection and stability analyses.
-This needed to be done to determine whether it is possible to adequately stabilise the cliff face and allow access to be reinstated.
-We are now consulting with expert partners (as well as the owner of the beach who also owns the clifftop effected by the January fall) to consider the implications.
-This includes working with specialist engineers to establish the feasibility and cost of repairs to the steps.
+Shortly after the collapse the National Trust commissioned an exploratory survey by expert geologists.
+The report identified the need for further geotechnical assessment, including ground investigations, geotechnical data collection and stability analyses.
+This needs to be done to determine how it might be possible to adequately stabilise the cliff face and allow access to be reinstated.
+We are now consulting with expert partners (as well as the owner of the beach who also owns the clifftop affected by the January 2021 fall) to establish the feasibility and cost of repairs to the steps.

 For now, the steps will remain closed and no alternative route is available.
 The safety of visitors, along with our team, is of upmost importance.
 The RNLI and the National Trust are strongly advising visitors not to try to find alternative routes to get down the cliff onto the beach due to the unstable condition of the cliffs and strong sea currents which give rise to a very real danger of being cut off by the tide.